Wilga Rivers

 Wilga Marie Rivers (13 April 1919 – 23 June 2007) was an Australian linguist and Professor of Romance Languages.
 While she taught at both the secondary-education and college level throughout her life, she spent the majority of her career on the faculty of Harvard University.
 There, she served as a Professor of Romance Languages and Coordinator of Language Instruction in Romance Languages, fulfilling these roles until her eventual retirement in 1989.

 Rivers was best known for her work in the field of foreign language acquisition and foreign language pedagogy, promoting and popularizing a number of methods used in modern language teaching.
 In opposition to the popular audiolingualism in her contemporary era, Rivers advocated for a shift towards an interactive and communication-based method of language teaching.
-She also promoted the use of technology and integration the of psychology in language teaching, stances that were not wide spread at the time.
+She also promoted the use of technology and integration of psychology in language teaching, stances that were not wide spread at the time.